Pete Wareham: Career

 Wareham graduated from Leeds College of Music in 1997 and later continued to pursue post graduate studies at the Guildhall School of Music and Drama.
 Wareham played tenor and baritone saxophone in the National Youth Jazz Orchestra during 1997–1999.
 His continued success as a saxophonist led to many notable performances, including appearances at New York's Blue Note Club, London's Ronnie Scott's Jazz Club as well as jazz venues all over the world.

 Wareham formed Acoustic Ladyland in 2001.
 The band was originally intended, as the name suggests, to be an acoustic improv band reinterpreting the music of Jimi Hendrix.
 They became a distinctive group of improvisers with a contemporary rock and roll attitude.
 Acoustic Ladyland won the BBC Jazz Award Best Band 2005 and were also nominated for Best Album.

 In July 2011, Wareham announced the band's final performance before disbanding Acoustic Ladyland and forming Melt Yourself Down in 2012.
 Initially signed to The Leaf Label they then signed with Decca in the summer of 2019.
-Wareham prefers not to be pigeon-holed in the jazz scene, taking influences from hiphop, rock, pop and global music, especially North African and South American among many.
-‘My favourite kind of jazz is when it feels dangerous’ Wareham says and he wants to put people back in touch with the time when jazz ‘was subversive, wild and dirty.’
-Described by the music press as ‘a vivacious, phantasmagorical melting pot’ and by The Times as ‘Melodically adept, rhythmically inspired…mind blowing magnificence’ Melt Yourself Down are equally well known for their blistering live sets.
+Wareham prefers not to be pigeon-holed in the jazz scene, taking influences from hip-hop, rock, pop and global music, especially North African and South American, among many.
+"My favourite kind of jazz is when it feels dangerous" Wareham says and he wants to put people back in touch with the time when jazz "was subversive, wild and dirty."
+Described by the music press as ‘a vivacious, phantasmagorical melting pot’ and by The Times as ‘Melodically adept, rhythmically inspired…mind blowing magnificence’.
+Melt Yourself Down are equally well known for their blistering live sets.

 Wareham has been developing his abilities as a producer since 2010 and has co-produced all the Melt Yourself Down albums.
 Since 2018 he has been mixing, editing and recording in his home studio in South East London.

 2020’s Caribbean Fire Dance which was MYD’s contribution to Blue Note’s Blue Note Reimagined album, was mostly recorded there and was mixed by Wareham.
 As of 2020 he has begun producing other artists also including Balderdasch.